MayWil3006/Programmentwurf-Gr.A/README.md

 Team Members: Maya Willmann, Nico Putscher, Harry Trinh

+To run the program: go to the "build"-folder and run the executable file with: ./main_exec

 Project Description:
 This project is part of the Learn2Code course and aims to apply the principles of software engineering in a practical way.